The respondent is a 20-year-old man from Morocco. He was pushed back from Greece to Turkey on 14th March 2021 at around 9:30pm.

 Around 1pm on 14th March, the respondent was in the urban area of Thessaloniki walking down a street.

-He was approached by two male officers who he identified as belonging to the police due to their dark blue uniforms with Greek flags on the arm.
+He was approached by two men in uniform who he identified as belonging to the greek police officers due to their dark blue uniforms with Greek flags on the arm.
 They asked him for his passport, and body-searched him.
 They confiscated his phone, powerbank, and 30 Euro.
 These items were never returned.

 Failing to produce this document, the officers placed him in the back of a car marked with a police sign on the side.
 Inside the vehicle, the officers began questioning the respondent as to where he was from.
 He answered that he is Libyan.